dlab-berkeley/Machine-Learning-in-R/README.md

 ## Getting started

-Be sure to [install R](https://cloud.r-project.org/) and [RStudio Desktop Open Source License FREE](https://www.rstudio.com/products/rstudio/download/).
-Also install the following packages before the workshop date.
+Please install the following packages before the workshop date.
 Contact us if you have questions!

 ```
 install.packages(c(# Algorithms